 The information in this publication may not apply to your sales to aircraft common carriers or sales involving fixed-price contracts.
-For help, please visit our website at www.boe.ca.gov or contact our Taxpayer Information Section by calling 1-800-400-7115.
+For help, please visit the BOE's website at www.boe.ca.gov or contact the Customer Service Center by calling 1-800-400-7115.

 34 Motor Vehicle Dealers